-The Anaerobic Lactic Energy System: A Beginners Guide [2019 Edition]
+The Anaerobic Lactic Energy System: The Ultimate Guide

 Introduction